bennypc/biztix-docs/biztix-docs/src/app/page.md

 ---
-title: Getting started
+title: Introduction
 ---

-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam. {% .lead %}
+Documentation for BizTix, your guide to navigating and utilizing our ticket management system effectively. {% .lead %}

 {% quick-links %}